dzuerst/dzuerst1/README.md

 Hi, I'm Dicky.
-I developed android applications at Neonusa.
+I developed android applications.
 You can see more of my work [here](https://play.google.com/store/apps/dev?id=4993297934571016627)

 ## ⚡ Technologies